334,563 (City of Pittsburgh)

-- Apartment List and CNBC named Pittsburgh the No. 1 Best City for Millennials in 2017.
+- Apartment List and CNBC named Pittsburgh the No. 1 Best City for Millennials.

-- WalletHub compared 62 of the largest U.S. cities and Pittsburgh comes in at #3 of the best cities to live.
+- WalletHub compared 62 of the largest U.S. cities and Pittsburgh came in at No. 3 among the best cities to live.

-- Travel + Leisure, along with Niche, says that St. Patrick’s Day is best celebrated in Pittsburgh.
+- Travel + Leisure, along with Niche, ranked Pittsburgh among the best places to celebrate St. Patrick’s Day.

-- Business Insider looked at 13 US cities where young people are buying the most homes, and Pittsburgh was number one on the list.
+- Business Insider looked at 13 U.S. cities where young people are buying the most homes, and Pittsburgh was No. 1 on the list.

-- Point State Park is the second best view in the nation, according to USA Today Sunday Magazine.
+- USA Today Sunday Magazine ranked Point State Park as having the second best view in the nation.

 - Pittsburgh is consistently one of Forbes' top 10 cities for job growth and top 10 up-and-coming tech cities.